Jílové: History

 Jílové was probably founded as a settlement on an ancient trade route from Bohemia to Lusatia.
-The nearby Lotarův vrch mountain may already had been the site of the 1126 Battle of Chlumec between Duke Soběslav I of Bohemia and King Lothair III of Germany, whose exact location is unknown.
-The first written mention of Jílové (under the name Eulow) is from 1384 in a deed issued by King Charles IV.
+The nearby mountain Lotarův vrch may already had been the site of the 1126 Battle of Chlumec between Duke Soběslav I of Bohemia and King Lothair III of Germany, whose exact location is unknown.
+The first written mention of Jílové (under the name Eulow) is in a deed from 1384 issued by King Charles IV.

 A local water castle, erected in the 14th century, was documented in 1554, when it was held by the Lords of Lípa.
-After the 1620 Battle of White Mountain, the estates were seized by Emperor Ferdinand II and in 1629 granted to the Counts of Thun und Hohenstein.
+After the 1620 Battle of White Mountain, the estates were seized by Emperor Ferdinand II and in 1629 granted to the Thun und Hohenstein family.

-After World War II, the German population was expelled and the Thun und Hohenstein properties were confiscated by the Czechoslovak Republic.
+After World War II, the German-speaking population was expelled and the Thun und Hohenstein properties were confiscated by the Czechoslovak Republic.
 Jílové was promoted to a town in 1964.

 Transport

-The I/13 road (the section from Teplice to Děčín) passes through the town.
+The I/13 road (the section from Teplice to Děčín) runs through the town.

 During the tourist season, on weekends and holidays, a train on the Děčín–Telnice line runs through Jílové.
 The ČSD Class M 152.0 retro train drives there.